nccpai/PriorCCI/README.md

 # PriorCCI

-**Prioritization of tumor-specific cell-cell interactions from single-cell RNA-seq data using deep learning.**
+**Prioritization of the specific cell-cell interactions from single-cell RNA-seq data using deep learning.**
 This repository provides the full pipeline of the PriorCCI framework, including preprocessing, CNN-based classification, and GradCAM++-based interpretability.

 ---